Canon 100D vs Panasonic LX15

-The Canon EOS 100D (called Canon SL1 in some regions) and the Panasonic Lumix DMC-LX15 (labelled Panasonic LX10 in some countries) are two digital cameras that were announced, respectively, in March 2013 and September 2016.
+The Canon EOS 100D (called Canon SL1 in some regions) and the Panasonic Lumix DMC-LX15 (labelled Panasonic LX10 in some countries) are two digital cameras that were officially introduced, respectively, in March 2013 and September 2016.
 The 100D is a DSLR, while the LX15 is a fixed lens compact.
 The cameras are based on an APS-C (100D) and an one-inch (LX15) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Panasonic provides 20 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 17.9 megapixels, whereas the Panasonic provides 20 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 100D vs Panasonic LX15

 The side-by-side display below illustrates the physical size and weight of the Canon 100D and the Panasonic LX15.
-Three consecutive views from the front, the top, and the rear side are shown.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 100D – represents the basis for the calculations across all the size and weight measures).
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 100D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic LX15 is considerably smaller (40 percent) than the Canon 100D.
 In this context, it is worth noting that neither the 100D nor the LX15 are weather-sealed.

-The above size and weight comparisons are to some extent incomplete and possibly misleading, as the LX15 has a lens build in, whereas the 100D is an interchangeable lens camera that requires a separate lens.
+The above size and weight comparisons are to some extent incomplete and possibly misleading, as the LX15 has a lens built in, whereas the 100D is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
-You can find an overview of optics for the 100D and their specifications in the Canon EF Lens Catalog.
+You can compare the optics available for the 100D and their specifications in the Canon EF Lens Catalog.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.